Ethics in Action Framework

 Request for an open dialogue among the members of the community via a public email addressed to all partners is a must, in order to maintain the transparency of the project’s processes and arrange for a dedicated meeting on the issue.

-It is kindly requested for you to report any insulting, disrespectful, or otherwise unwanted behaviour to SCUB via email, social media, or personal contact.
+It is kindly requested that you report any insulting, disrespectful, or otherwise unwanted behaviour to SCUB via email, social media, or personal contact.
 Your anonymity will be fully respected. #SCUBcommunity is constantly at your disposal for any further clarifications and support.

 Building CoC/values through the Project > https://www.zku-berlin.org/timeline/aiming-at-a-world-where-many-worlds-fit/